BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/HeartBit/index.md

 - 1 x RadioShack external speaker

 ## How it all works
-There is a multitude of ways that the HeartBit device makes it’s sound; let’s go through them one by one:
+There is a multitude of ways that the HeartBit device makes its sound; let’s go through them one by one:

 The micro:bit and neuro:bit devices - They constantly check
 their position and based on it produce a select tone from the C